hellory4n/markisaOS-old/addons/sound_manager/README.md

 # Sound Manager
-This is a plugin from https://github.com/nathanhoad/godot_sound_manager with some changes to better suit lelcubeOS:
+This is a plugin from https://github.com/nathanhoad/godot_sound_manager with some changes to better suit markisaOS:

 - System sounds